Day 19 - Storms and Stomach Flu : Hornillos del Camino to Castrojeriz

 After an evening of reading weather reports about large impending storms heading towards the region, we were up and packed early to try to arrive at our destination, Castrojeriz, before the rain began.

-Regardless of the overcast sky and distant lightening storm, we were never rained on, and instead enjoyed the benefits of the being protected from the full strength of the sun.
-After 11 km of hiking we partook of our second breakfast in Hontanas, at a trailside cafe with a covered patio, where we had a cafe con leche and some cookies.
-Hontanas itself is a small village of which the centre is dominated by the Church of the Imaculada Concepion, a beautiful structure worth a few moments inside.
+Regardless of the overcast sky and distant lightning storm, we were never rained on and instead enjoyed the benefits of being protected from the full strength of the sun.
+After 11 km of hiking, we partook of our second breakfast in Hontanas, at a trailside cafe with a covered patio, where we had a cafe con leche and some cookies.
+Hontanas itself is a small village of which the centre is dominated by the Church of the Imaculada Conception, a beautiful structure worth a few moments inside.

 Pilgrims are able to purchase snacks here and are even allowed to stay for an evening.
 The kindness of the volunteers here, and the wonder of the site, made this perhaps the first location that we were tempted to cut our hike short and remain at.
 Unfortunately, staying at San Anton would lead us to have to hike over 30 km tomorrow, so we decided to push on.
 Sadly, we continued on to the nearby town of Castrojeriz, a village whose name derives from the castle whose ruins sit on the nearby hilltop.

-The storm which appeared to be on the horizon just minutes before, swept in with a fury and caught us in mid stride on our way back to the albergue.
-Within a few minutes we and our clean night clothes were entirely soaked.
+The storm which appeared to be on the horizon just minutes before, swept in with a fury and caught us in mid-stride on our way back to the albergue.
+Within a few minutes, we and our clean night clothes were entirely soaked.
 Despite this, we knew that dinner time was approaching at the albergue, so we hurried back to change and eat.
-When we arrived at the albergue we discovered over a dozen other pilgrims standing outside because the owner had locked the doors just prior to dinner time, meaning that anyone outside of the albergue - despite paying for their repast in advance - would both miss their meal and have to wait.
-As a result, still wet, we ended up returning to a small bar on the edge of town, and purchased a delightful sandwich and a pint of beer for our evening meal.
-By 8:30 pm, the albergue was unlocked and all of those stuck outside were allowed back in.
-While several other pilgrims tried to complain and extract their previously purchased dinners from the owner, we simply returned to our rooms, sit wet and now tired, but at least well fed.
+When we arrived at our accommodations we discovered over a dozen other pilgrims standing outside because the owner had locked the doors just before dinner time, meaning that anyone outside of the Albergue - despite paying for their repast in advance - would both miss their meal and have to wait.
+As a result, still wet, we ended up returning to a small bar on the edge of town and purchased a delightful sandwich and a pint of beer for our evening meal.
+By 8:30 PM, the albergue was unlocked and all of those stuck outside were allowed back in.
+While several other pilgrims tried to complain and extract their previously purchased dinners from the owner, we simply returned to our rooms, sitting wet and now tired, but at least well-fed.

-Later in the evening our luck seems to have entirely run out.
-Sean is shaking in bed, having now taken 3 hot showers and sweated through his bed sheets, he clearly has a stomach flu or food poisoning.
-Despite these difficulties we are safe and warm and grateful to have gotten a private room.
-With little other choice we are off to try to get some sleep.
+Later in the evening, our luck seems to have entirely run out.
+Sean lay shaking in bed, having now taken 3 hot showers and sweated through his bed sheets, he clearly has the stomach flu or food poisoning.
+Despite these difficulties, we are safe and warm and grateful to have gotten a private room.
+With little other choice, we are off to try to get some sleep.

 "Always remember that today's challenges often become tomorrow's funny anecdotes..."